ghodhbas/SlimHiepShell/src/README.txt

 # SlimHiepShell
 Slim Ghodhbane, Hiep Le

-Implementation of C shell for Operating System's class
+Implementation of C shell for Operating System class

 #How to Run: